thi-ng/umbrella/packages/csp/README.md

 Primitives & operators for Communicating Sequential Processes based on async/await and async iterables.

+> [!IMPORTANT]
-This package was temporarily deprecated (throughout most of 2023), but meanwhile has been **reanimated in the form of a complete rewrite**, using a new, more simple and more modern approach afforded by contemporary ES language features (and widespread support for them).
+> This package was temporarily deprecated (throughout most of 2023), but
+> meanwhile has been **reanimated in the form of a complete rewrite**, using a
+> new, more simple and more modern approach afforded by contemporary ES language
+> features (and widespread support for them).
+>

-**This new/current implementation is in most cases NOT compatible with earlier versions**.
+> **This new/current implementation is in most cases NOT compatible with earlier
+> versions**.

 ### What is CSP?